Product Roadmap

 Jessica Pfeifer at Wootric and Allison Dickin at UserLeap agree on the idea that your CX metrics should flow from what’s most critical to your business’ success.

-“You’ll be able to benchmark and track trends over time when you complement NPS with established metrics like CSAT, PSAT, or Customer Effort Score at critical touchpoints in the customer journey,” says Pfeifer.
+“You’ll be able to benchmark and track trends over time when you complement NPS with established customer experience metrics like CSAT, PSAT, or Customer Effort Score at critical touchpoints in the customer journey,” says Pfeifer.

 “For example, you might trigger a Customer Effort Score survey to gauge how easy it is for a user to achieve ‘first value.’
 What is that critical milestone in your product?
 In PandaDoc’s case, it might be sending a document.
 Here at Wootric, it’s when a customer has live survey feedback flowing into their dashboard.”